 The five-stage process starts with a comprehensive consultation with Dr. Kontos.
-During this appointment, we will use our extensive experience to analyze and measure the precise details of your smile.
-X-rays or CAT scans may also be taken and you will be given the chance to ask questions.
+During this appointment, we’ll use our extensive experience to analyze and measure the precise details of your smile.
+X-rays or CAT scans may also be taken and you’ll be given the chance to ask questions.

 This allows us to create a treatment plan that specifies exactly where your new dental implants will be placed for the optimal appearance, function, and health of your smile.

-Once your implant site is completely healed, you will return to our office to have an abutment attached to your implant fixture.
-An abutment is the middle piece of the dental implant connecting the artificial root or fixture to the crown (your new artificial tooth).
-After this part of the procedure, you will be sent home to heal once more while we wait for your crown to be completed.
+Once your implant site is completely healed, you’ll return to our Tarpon Springs dental office to have an abutment attached to your implant fixture.
+An abutment is the middle piece of the dental implant connecting the artificial root or fixture to the crown.
+After this part of the procedure, you’ll be sent home to heal once more while we wait for your crown to be completed.

-Once your implant area has healed sufficiently, you will return one last time so that we can attach your crown to the abutment piece.
+Once your implant area has healed sufficiently, you’ll return one last time so that we can attach your crown to the abutment piece.
 Once this is done, your stunning new smile will be complete!

 At your initial consultation, Dr. Kontos will provide you with a customized treatment plan that includes an outline of all necessary procedures, as well as a time estimate.